RayHightower/RayHightower.com/_posts/2022-02-15-process-plus-eos.markdown

 <img src="/images/ROIClear_business_plan.jpg" width="450" padding="10" alt="ROIClear Business Plan" title="ROIClear Business Plan" />

-This is how we define the layers at Bridgetown:
+This is how we define the layers at ROIClear:

 * **Commercial Real Estate**.
 At our foundation, we're a commercial real estate firm.
 We buy multifamily apartment properties and we improve them so people can have a great place to live.
 We also serve outside investors by giving their capital a place to grow at minimal risk.
 * **Software Development**.
 The best software companies have a deep understanding of user needs.
 When the development company is also a user, understanding is amplified.
 As a commercial real estate firm, we are in a great position to observe the parts of our industry that need a boost from great software.
 Even better, the CRE foundation gives us time to fine-tune our finished software products (see _Runway_, below).
 * **Community Service**.
 Money for the sake of money is meaningless.
 For decades, our leadership team has served the tech and business communities by leading groups and conferences.
 Currently, the [ROIClear Podcast](https://www.youtube.com/@roiclear) and the [Arizona Multifamily Mastermind Group (AZMM.org)](https://AZMM.org) are our main community service vehicles.

-We've structured the CRE layer of Bridgetown to produce a long _Runway_ for all company ventures.
+We've structured the CRE layer of ROIClear to produce a long _Runway_ for all company ventures.
 With a longer runway, the software team has time to learn the market, experiment with products, learn from mistakes, and produce great results for customers.

 ### Beyond the Big-Picture Vision